Getting involved at LSHTM: Advice from Emma

 Student Liaison Officers serve as the student representative for one of LSHTM’s 13 Centres.
 These Centres are a hub for research and collaboration in their respective fields.

 SLOs are recruited by most of the Centres every year, they are responsible for organising and promoting student events for the centres.
-I spoke to Gladys Octavia, a 2023-2024 SLO for the Centre for Maternal, Adolescent, Reproductive and Child Health (MARCH) about her time with the organisation.
+I spoke to Gladys Octavia, a 2023-2024 SLO for the Centre for Maternal, Adolescent, Reproductive and Child Health (MARCH) about her time with the Centre.

 Emma: What does the average week look like for an SLO?

 Gladys: Within my Centre, the three SLOs usually plan to meet in-person or online to discuss upcoming initiatives in between our classes.
 As we mostly did different modules, we tried to adjust our meetings as per everyone's availability and didn't have a specific day that we followed.
-Things may get busier if we have a project happening in that week as we may have more discussions between the three of us and also with the centre's directors.
+Things may get busier if we have a project happening in that week as we may have more discussions between the three of us and also with the Centre's directors.
 But mostly, all of these can be done online via Zoom and email in between our class schedules.

 Emma: Can you name some of the events and initiatives that SLOs have put on during the school year?
 What has been your favourite and why?